flojoy-ai/docs/docs/instruments-database/Power Supplies/Keysight-N5767A/Keysight-N5767A.md

 </TabItem>
 <TabItem value="PyMeasure" label="PyMeasure">

-Here is a Python script that uses Pymeasure to connect to a Keysight N5767A Power Supply:
+Here is a Python script that uses Pymeasure to connect to a Keysight (Agilent) N5767A Power Supply:

 ```python
 from pymeasure.instruments import Instrument